sharmaHarshit2000/expense-tracker/README.md

 ## 📦 Features

 - User Registration & Login (JWT-based)
-- Add/Edit/Delete Expenses
+- Add, Edit, and Delete Expenses
-- Expense filtering by date/category
+- Expense Filtering by Date and Category
-- Dashboard with total and recent expenses
+- Dashboard for Total and Recent Expenses
+- Admin Panel to View All Expenses and Audit Logs
+- CSV Export for Admins
+- Insight Charts using Recharts
-- Responsive UI using Material UI / TailwindCSS
+- Responsive UI with TailwindCSS / Material UI
-- Toast notifications for feedback
+- Toast Notifications for Feedback

 ---